uwplse/verdi-raft/README.md

 environment variables.

 Finally, run `make` in the root directory.
-This will compile the Raft implementation and proof interfaces, check all the proofs, and build the `vard` key-value store program in `extaction/vard`.
+This will compile the Raft implementation and proof interfaces, and check all the proofs.

-Alternatively, `make vard-quick` in the root directory builds `vard` without checking any proofs.
+To build the `vard` key-value store program in `extraction/vard`, run `make vard` in the root directory.
+If the implementation has been compiled as above, this simply extracts code to OCaml and compiles the result to a native program; otherwise, the implementation Coq code is compiled without checking any proofs.

 Files
 -----